2004 Indian Ocean earthquake and tsunami: Environmental impact

-Salted-over soil becomes sterile, and it is difficult and costly to restore for agriculture.
+Salted-over soil becomes infertile, and it is difficult and costly to restore for agriculture.
 It also causes the death of plants and important soil micro-organisms.
 Thousands of rice, mango, and banana plantations in Sri Lanka were destroyed almost entirely and will take years to recover.

 In addition to other forms of aid, the Australian government sent ecological experts to help develop strategies for reef-monitoring and rehabilitation of marine environments and coral reefs in the Maldives, Seychelles and other areas.
 Scientists had developed significant ecological expertise from work with the Great Barrier Reef, in Australia's northeastern waters.

 In response to the unprecedented situation, the United Nations Environment Programme (UNEP) worked with governments in the region to determine the severity of the ecological impact and how to address it.
 UNEP established an emergency fund, set up a Task Force to respond to requests for assistance from countries affected by the tsunami, and was able to mobilize and distribute approximately US$9.3 million for environmental recovery and disaster risk reduction between 2004 and 2007.
 Funding came from other international agencies and from countries including Finland, Norway, Spain, Sweden and the United Kingdom.

 Evidence suggested that the presence of mangroves in coastal areas had provided some protection, when compared to areas that had been cleared for aquaculture or development.
 As a result, mangrove restoration become a focus of a number of projects, with varied success.
 Such approaches to ecosystem-based disaster risk reduction appear to be most successful when local communities are closely involved as stakeholders throughout the process, and when careful attention is paid to the physical conditions of chosen sites to ensure that mangroves can thrive there.